 Day 2 Afternoon: West Hollywood

 West Hollywood is one of Los Angeles’ trendiest areas, and is home to the famous Sunset Boulevard, Chateau Marmont and a bunch of homes so extravagant they’ll make your jaw drop.
 Spend some time exploring one of the wealthiest areas of the city, and window shop for clothing that costs more than my rent.
+If you don’t know what you’re looking for, you can hop on a celebrity homes tour to have a guide show you these beautiful homes!

 Back in Downtown Los Angeles, where the prices won’t give you a heart attack, grab a bite at one of the many trendy food stalls in Grand Central Market.
 I recommend the brisket at Horse Thief BBQ – it’s almost as good as the real Texan deal.